WPRDC/data-guide/docs/privacy.md

 In addition to Right-to-Know laws, individuals may have certain rights to access or be aware of information that pertains to them.

+##Deciding What Data to Share
 Some data that contains PII is often released as open data...

+###9.
+Collaborate and Learn from Peers
+Sharing data is not a new phenomenon.
+Valuable information can be gained by looking at how other organizations share a particular dataset, or what types of policies and practices they've developed.

+##Evaluating Harm

+###10 Contact the Western Pennsylvania Regional Data Center
+The Regional Data Center is here to help your organization responsibly share data.
+We encourage you to contact us if you have any questions about protecting privacy or sharing data.
+We also are planning to develop resources and other materials to help you and your organization responsibly manage and share information.

 Organize in this way instead of #'s 1-10